spectrocloud/librarium/content/docs/00-release-notes.md

 ### Features

 - Palette Edge now supports ARM64 architecture.
-You can now deploy Palette Edge on ARM64 architecture such as Nvidia Jetson (Orin) in addition to AMD64 architecture.
-Review the list of available [ARM64 packs](/integrations) in Palette prior to deploying Palette Edge on ARM64 architecture.
+You can now deploy Palette Edge on ARM64 architecture, such as Nvidia Jetson (Orin).
+Review the list of available [ARM64 packs](/integrations) in Palette before deploying Palette Edge on ARM64 architecture.

 - Palette Edge now supports the ability for you to configure OIDC Identity Providers (IDP) at the Kubernetes layer of a Cluster Profile.
 Refer to the Kubernetes distributions [pack documentation](/integrations) to learn more.

 ### Improvements

-- You can now assign dynamic tags to your edge hosts by specifying files or invoking a script that return a JSON payload containing the tag values.
+- You can now assign dynamic tags to your edge hosts by specifying files or invoking a script that returns a JSON payload containing the tag values.
 This allows you to dynamically assign tags to your Edge hosts based on the host's local environment.
 Refer to the [Edge Installer Configuration Tags](/clusters/edge/edge-configuration/installer-reference#tags) documentation to learn more.

 - You can now skip the auto registration of Edge hosts in Palette.
 This allows you to manually register your Edge hosts in Palette by either using the QR code method or by providing the machine ID in Palette.
 Set the Edge Installer configuration parameter `disableAutoRegister` to `true` to disable auto registration.
 Refer to the [Edge Installer Configuration](/clusters/edge/edge-configuration/installer-reference) documentation to learn more.